ms-sambell/aks-logging-cost-optimisations/README.md

 ## Overview

-Bundling up content to help customers optimisating logging for workloads running on Azure Kubernetes Service.
+Content to assist customers in optimizing logging for workloads that run on Azure Kubernetes Service.

 ## Data Collection Rule

-Log Analytics Workspace support on-ingestion transformation for certain tables.
+Log Analytics Workspace support on-ingestion transformation for specific tables.
 Luckily the `ContainerLog` and `ContainerLogv2` tables are both supported.
-This means you can reduce the logging cost of your AKS clusters by filtering out unneeded logs.
-This is also great for dropping any logs with Personal Identifiable Information before it's ingested.
+This feature means you can reduce the logging cost of your AKS clusters by filtering out unneeded logs.
+Additionally, it allows you to drop any logs containing Personal Identifiable Information before they are ingested.

 ### Guide